 To prevent a disease, it is important to identify risk factors.
 Knowing vertebral arthritis risk factors enables you to take preventive measures and live a long, symptom-free life.
 Of course, it is important to see a spine specialist at the first sign of symptoms.

-At the Orthopaedic Institute of Central Jersey, our Spine Specialists use the latest technology to properly diagnose and provide a customized treatment option.
+At the Orthopaedic Institute Brielle Orthopaedics, our Spine Specialists use the latest technology to properly diagnose and provide a customized treatment option.
 Not doing so can make symptoms and arthritis worse.

 Vertebral arthritis may present in the cervical (neck), thoracic (mid-back) and lumbar (lower back) spine regions.
 Symptoms include: